The International Arbitration Review: ASEAN Overview

 The ASEAN leaders implemented the dispute resolution framework at the 16th ASEAN Summit in Hanoi on 9 April 2010.
 The signing of the Protocol to the ASEAN Charter on Dispute Settlement Mechanisms (2010 Protocol) was crucial in completing the dispute resolution framework that had been earlier envisaged and laid out in the ASEAN Charter.

-The 2010 Protocol will now be automatically applicable to disputes concerning the interpretation or application of the ASEAN Charter and ASEAN instruments that expressly provide that the 2010 Protocol is to apply.
+The 2010 Protocol is automatically applicable to disputes concerning the interpretation or application of the ASEAN Charter and ASEAN instruments that expressly provide that the 2010 Protocol is to apply.
 It will also apply to other ASEAN instruments unless other means of settling such disputes have already been provided to those instruments.

 In the event that the responding party does not reply within 30 days from the date of receipt of the request for consultation, the responding party does not enter into consultation within 60 days from the date of receipt of the request for consultation, or the consultation fails to settle the dispute within 90 days or within any other period mutually agreed by the parties to the dispute from the date of receipt of the request for consultation, Article 8(1) of the 2010 Protocol will be operative.
 The complaining party may then by notice in writing address to the responding party a request for the establishment of an arbitral tribunal to resolve the dispute.